 Fire Extinguisher Maintenance

-Your canister should be regularly checked to ensure that it is available for you to use.
+You should regularly check your canister to ensure that it is available for you to use.
 While visual checking and inspecting are helpful, hiring professionals will always be the optimum option in maintaining your canister.
 An annual professional inspection can make sure that your extinguisher’s mechanism is at 100% capability.
-The inspectors would be able to record any faulty part or advise you properly if your canister needs to be replaced or needs to be recharged.
+The inspectors would be able to record any faulty part or advise you properly if you need to replace or recharge your canister.

 Make sure that it is properly mounted and away from any heat source.
 It is more advisable that we place it near the fire exits.

 Always check if your fire extinguisher has the correct pressure to ensure maximum performance.
 On extinguishers provided with a gauge, the needle should be in the green zone–not too high and not too low.
 The pressure between 185 – 205 psi (per square inch) is the recommended level of pressure for each canister.
-If there is not enough pressure on your canister, please reach out to your dealer or your fire department to get your canister repressurized.
+If there is not enough pressure on your canister, please reach out to your dealer or your fire department to repressure your canister.

 Although an extinguisher does not have an official expiration date, they have a typical life span of 10-12 years.
 Remember that life expectancy depends on a few factors.
 Fire extinguishers should be weekly tested according to the user’s manual.
 The manufacture date is usually on the label or tag of the fire extinguisher canister.
 The extinguisher is properly pressurized and ready to use if the gauge is green or the pin indicator pops back up when pushed.